Urobobros/SimpleWhpDemo/readme.md

 (`IO_PORT_DISK_DATA`).
 When the emulator starts, it attempts to load a 512-byte `disk.img` file and make its contents available through this port.
 Reads and writes advance through the image sequentially.
+POST codes or delay loops that write to port `0x0080` are also captured.
+The emulator logs each I/O access so you can observe the guest's behavior.

 Example to assemble and run the keyboard demo on Windows:
 ```bat